REPRINTED WITH PERMISSION FROM

 Kolb Aircraft Company introduced the Mark III Xtra by

-increaseing the width of the front end for aerodynamic reasons
+increasing the width of the front end for aerodynamic reasons

 and moved the rudder pedals apart for better pilot comfort.